regenix/regenix/documentation/en/installation.md

 Also has some files:

-- `index.php` - the main file for including framework and proccessing requests.
+- `index.php` - the main file for including framework and processing requests.
 - `.htaccess` - the apache configuration (if you use an apache server)
 - `regenix`, `regenix.bat` - the bash files for windows and unix.